-Prerequisite: Successful completion of TV Broadcasting and Studio Production with a grade of 77 or higher.
+Prerequisite: Completion of TV Broadcasting and Studio Production with a minimum grade of 77.

-Monthly Rewind is an elective for students who are serious about pursuing a career in TV production, broadcast journalism, or other related communications tracts.
+Advanced TV Broadcasting and Video Production is an elective for students who are serious about pursuing a career in TV production, broadcast journalism, or other related communications tracts.
 Student will be part of a crew that produces a video news magazine that airs on the local cable access channel.
 The students will also be responsible for the production of plays, concepts, graduation commencement ceremonies, and other live performances.
 Students will master advanced editing techniques using the Adobe Master Suite to create video and audio productions.
-Students will work in a studio and control room to learn lighting, multiple camera shoots, audio mixing, technical direction and rundown assembly.
+Students will work in a studio and control room to learn lighting, multiple camera shoots, audio mixing, technical direction and rundown assembly with the production of the community show "Monthly Rewind".
 The course stresses intensive work on complex video and audio productions that will become a part of a broadcast for the local cable television station.
 The process of producing video and audio at an accomplished artistic, conceptual, and technical level will be further supported by those writing, research, and collaborative learning elements necessary for designing and implementing a highly polished, final product.
 In addition, the students must be able to employ the design and problem-solving loop to solve production problems.
 Students will be required to submit audio and video productions that will become a part of a complex broadcast on the local cable television station.
 Students will be exposed to managerial aspects of broadcasting.
 This course will prepare students for post-secondary studies in audio-visual field of communications technology.
 Students will be responsible for maintaining a digital portfolio of all video and audio productions.
 Grades, performance in previous communications courses and an application process will be used to screen potential candidates.
 Students will be required to work independently, as well as in large groups, and keep a portfolio of his/her completed activities which will be incorporated in the cumulative assessment process.
 Students will assume management roles associated in a television studio.
-Students who enroll in this course are eligible for an afterschool employment position with the Telecommunications Work-Study Program.
+Students who enroll in this course are eligible for an after-school employment position with the Telecommunications Work-Study Program.

-Field Production (929) Grades 11-12 5 credits
+Field Production (929)

-Prerequisite: Eligibility based on grades in previous communications courses and application process.
+Prerequisite: Eligibility based on grades in previous communications courses and instructor approval.
+Lab must be taken in conjunction with 928 or 960.

-Students enrolled in this Program have an opportunity to participate and develop advanced laboratory and production activities.
+Students enrolled in this program have an opportunity to participate and develop advanced laboratory and production activities.
 The purpose of this course is to engage students in inquiry-based learning activities by linking educational studies with professional practices.
 Students must be self-motivated and willing to meet rigorous deadlines consistent with professional expectations.
 Students will be required to work independently, as well as in large groups, and keep a portfolio of his/her completed activities which will be incorporated in the cumulative assessment process.
 Students will be assessed through their application of audio and video broadcasting knowledge and skills that are aligned to broadcast journalism.

-Principles of Engineering and Technological Design+ (931) Grades 10-12 5 credits DUAL CREDIT ELIGIBLE
+Principles of Engineering and Technological Design+ (931) Grades 10-12

-Prerequisite: Successful completion of Introduction to Engineering Technology.
+Prerequisite: Completion of Introduction to Engineering Technology.